tessercat/pbx-docs/django/intercom.md

 OutboundCallerIds are
 a name and a phone number,
-that OutboundExtensions and OutsideLines send
+and OutboundExtensions and OutsideLines have OutboundCallerId fields.

 Like Lines,
 OutsideLines reference Bridges.